The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Enriching

 and this equation holds by naturality of the braiding in $\cat{C}$.

 The associators in $\cat{C}$ will descend to morphisms in $\underleftarrow{\cat{C}}$ and still satisfy the pentagon equations.
 We have to convince ourselves that these morphisms define a natural isomorphism, with respect to the extra morphisms in the enriched hom-objects $\underleftarrow{\cat{C}}(c,c')$ for $c,c'\in\cat{C}$.
-But by (\ref{ehom}), all these extra morphisms are just morphisms $ac\rar c'$ for some $a\in\cat{A}$.
+Looking at Definition \ref{enrich}, all these extra morphisms are just morphisms $ac\rar c'$ for some $a\in\cat{A}$.
 Using the pentagon equations on these morphisms, this means the associators from $\cat{C}$ will also be natural for these extra morphisms. \end{proof}